processone/docs.ejabberd.im/content/developer/xmpp-clients-bots/proposed-extensions/muc-sub.md

 # Compliance with existing MUC clients

 MUC/Sub approach is compliant with existing MUC service and MUC clients.
-MUC clients compliant with XEP-0045 will receive message posted by subscribers.
-They may not see the user presence, but it should not be an issue for most clients.
-Most clients already support receiving messages from user that are not currently in MUC room through history retrieval.
+MUC clients compliant with XEP-0045 will receive messages posted by subscribers.
+They may not see the user's presence, but it should not be an issue for most clients.
+Most clients already support receiving messages from users that are not currently in the MUC room through history retrieval.

-This approach should also help most client support better integration with third-party services posting to MUC room through API (as )
+This approach should also help most clients to support better integration with third-party services posting to MUC room through API (as )

-However, a server could choose to send presence on behalf of subscribers when a user join the MUC (in the xep-0045 sense) so that subscriber will be shown in MUC roster of legacy clients.
+However, a server could choose to send presence on behalf of subscribers when a user joins the room (in the XEP-0045 sense) so that the subscriber will be shown in MUC roster of legacy clients.

 # Synchronization of MUC messages: Leveraging MAM support